-Professional capability is the ability to take appropriate and effective actions to solve problems in both familiar and unfamiliar, complex and changing settings.2 Competence refers to the knowledge and skills being applied consistently to the standard of performance needed in the workplace.^{3,4} The definition of competence needed for the job will change as the role evolves.
+Professional capability is the ability to take appropriate and effective actions to solve problems in both familiar and unfamiliar, complex and changing settings.2

+Competence refers to the knowledge and skills being applied consistently to the standard of performance needed in the workplace.^{3,4} The definition of competence needed for the job will change as the role evolves.

-'Threshold professional capability' is used here to describe the capability level needed to practise as a registered podiatric surgeon in Australia.
+'Threshold professional capability' is used here to describe the capability level needed to practise as a registered podiatrist in Australia.
 This is based on the premise that capability levels can be described on a continuum.
-The 'threshold professional capability' (Figure 3) represents the point on the continuum that sets out a minimum acceptable level of capability.
-In the case of podiatric surgeons there are two levels of threshold professional capability.
-The first being the threshold professional capability required at entry-level for registration as a podiatrist and the second being the higher level of professional capability required for registration as a podiatric surgeon.
-Note that an individual must first meet the requirements for registration as a podiatrist before seeking to qualify or register as a podiatric surgeon in Australia.
-This document describes the threshold specialist professional capabilities for podiatric surgeons.
+The threshold represents the point on the continuum that sets out a minimum acceptable level of capability to practise as a podiatrist.
+This level is described as 'threshold professional capability' (see Figure 3).
+This document describes the threshold professional capabilities for podiatrists.